-In recent years, it has become an exciting new trend to preserve Broadway musicals so that they can be streamed in the comfort of your home.
-Whether it be BroadwayHD, Netflix, or on Amazon, there are many musicals that you can watch over and over with their original staging and theatrical casts.
-Here is a guide to what is currently available, including a few feature films that have stage productions currently playing on Broadway.
+In recent years, it has become an exciting new trend to preserve Broadway plays and musicals so that they can be streamed in the comfort of your home.
+Whether it be BroadwayHD, Netflix, or on Amazon, there are many theatre productions that you can watch over and over with their original staging and theatrical casts.
+Here is a guide to what is currently available, including a few feature film musicals, that are available for your viewing pleasure.

 Musicals Available on Netflix

 Though you cannot stream the current Broadway production of Anastasia, the popular musical first appeared as a movie, and you can enjoy the animated film that started it all.
 The great mystery behind the daughter of Tsar Nicholas II, who may or may not have escaped her family’s execution, unfolds in this thrilling animated feature with a score by Ahrens and Flaherty (Once on this Island, Ragtime).

 If you liked the Disney animated film and the Disney Broadway musical, the House of Mouse gives us this live-action film of Beauty and the Beast, featuring the Academy Award-winning score by Howard Ashman and Alan Menken, augmented with additional tunes to tell the story of the unlikely relationship between a book-smart young woman and a misunderstood, angry beast.

 Why not prepare for the forthcoming revival of Rodgers and Hammerstein’s Carousel by spending some time with the film version?
 Filmed mostly on location in Maine, this musical about the stubborn factory worker Julie Jordan and her marriage to a troubled carousel barker features many iconic show tunes, including “If I Loved You” and “You’ll Never Walk Alone.”